 - Sweetened coconut is best for this recipe—it nicely contrasts with the tangy sour cream.

 - This salad is endlessly customizable.
 See “Variations” below for ideas!

 A version of ambrosia salad dates back to the late 1800s.
 It originally contained orange segments, sugar, and coconut.

 Over the years, a variety of fruit has been added, in addition to sour cream, whipped cream, etc., to hold it all together.

-Ambrosia is also known as 5 Cup Salad, and it’s made with canned pineapple, canned mandarin oranges, sweetened coconut, mini marshmallows, and sour cream.
+This version of 5 Cup Salad was made popular in the 1950s, and it’s made with canned pineapple, canned mandarin oranges, sweetened coconut, mini marshmallows, and sour cream.
 Traditional recipes call for one cup of each ingredient.